 Probate Shortcuts in Wyoming

-Save time and money when you wrap up an estate in Wyoming.
+Save time and money when you use probate shortcuts to wrap up an estate in Wyoming.

-The probate process can be long and drawn-out, costing your survivors time as well as money.
+The probate process can be long and drawn out, costing your survivors time as well as money.
 Fortunately, Wyoming offers two probate shortcuts for "small estates."
 If the property you leave behind at your death is below a certain amount, Wyoming allows the property to be transferred more quickly and with less hassle.
-In other words, if your estate qualifies as "small," your loved ones may be able to use simplified probate procedures, or even skip probate entirely.
+In other words, if your estate qualifies as "small," your loved ones might be able to use simplified probate procedures, or even skip probate entirely.

 Collecting Property With a Small Estate Affidavit